-This movie gets a lot of its appeal from closely resembling a slick and stylish fast paced thrilling crime caper movie, and in fact, it is one.
+This movie gets a lot of its appeal from closely resembling a slick and stylish, fast-paced, thrilling crime caper movie, and in fact, it is one.
 That resemblance begins to blur just like the line between what’s real and what’s a dream does when the story becomes a surreal puzzle without a clue regarding which is which.

 As the film progresses, it becomes more complex and challenges the viewer’s sense of what’s part of the dream and what isn’t.
-It’s a real puzzler and a roller coaster ride of scenarios as fluid as well, – a dream.
+It’s a real puzzler and a roller coaster ride of scenarios as fluid as well – a dream.

 Cobb tries to plant a new idea in a man’s brain; stealing thoughts is simple, but adding one is a risky operation involving a dream within a dream within a dream.
-Even as you tick off the film’s overload of references, though—a Matrix here, James Bond or a classic heist film there—the amazing effects and Cobb’s quest carry you along to the movie’s conclusion while leaving you questioning the film’s happy ending for Cobb.
+Even as you tick off the film’s overload of references—a Matrix here, James Bond or a classic heist film there—the fantastic effects and Cobb’s quest carry you along to the movie’s conclusion while leaving you questioning the film’s happy ending for Cobb.
 Is it real or not?
 Inception is a smart, stylish film that challenges the viewer to pay attention and think about its succession of events or watch it again and again until the top stops spinning.